FredericLoge/vizR/README.md

-# Visualization with R using ggplot2 and shiny (mostly 😉)
+# Visualization with R using ggplot2 and shiny

 | file / folder | description |
 | --------------------------|--------|